 When painting a self-portrait, you get to be your own model, which has a few obvious advantages: you’re always readily available and guaranteed not to complain!
-Jokes aside, self portraits have an introspective quality, which often make them some of the most powerful and interesting images in fine art.
+Jokes aside, self-portraits have an introspective quality, which often makes them some of the most powerful and interesting images in fine art.

 Many artists did paint self-portraits at one point in their career.
 Rembrandt and Frida Kahlo come to mind when thinking about artists famous for their self-portraits.
 Rembrandt painted close to 100 self-portraits during his lifetime and Kahlo around 50.
 Read on for tips on how you can paint self-portraits just like the masters.

 Painting by Kerry Dunn in the Craftsy class The Classic Self-Portrait

 Here are a few tips if you want to give painting a self-portrait a try:

 Tip #1: Start with the man in the mirror

 The first problem to solve is, how are your going set up painting a picture of your own face?
 While you can paint a portrait from a photograph, I recommend placing a mirror next to your canvas as the easiest setup.

 When painting with a mirror image, try to arrange the mirror and canvas so you can see yourself without having to move your head and body too much.
 You could also try setting up two mirrors; this allows you to paint a 3/4 view of your face.

 Watercolor by Sandrine Pelissier based on photo by Paula Vander

 As with portraiture in general, lighting is one of the most important elements.
 Lighting allows you to achieve the desired contrast between light and shadowy areas.
 One of the most commonly used lighting angles for portraits is created by placing a light on one side, just slightly above the head.
 This casts a perfect, small shadow along the bridge of your nose.